Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 You never know.

-This this is not logical what's happened here.
+This is not logical what's happened here.

-Now I had a you know, I know some of you were thinking that when I say that creates a vacuum for a conservative to fill.
+Now, I had a, I know some of you are thinking that when I say that it creates a vacuum for a conservative to fill, I know the name that pops into your head first and foremost, and that's Fred Thompson.

-Now, he's either going to announce, well, he's going to announce soon, is the rumor this week or next in Tennessee.
+Now, he's either going to announce, well, he's going to announce soon, is the rumor, this week or next, in Tennessee.

 And there was a story on Sunday in the UK Times.